Consultation has concluded

 The Proposal with a summary of the community feedback received over this exhibition period is considered by Council.

 If you have questions or want to learn more about the project, please email us or contact the Council officers listed below.

-By post to Mr Matthew Stewart, General Manager, City of Canterbury Bankstown PO Box 8, Bankstown NSW 1885
+By post to Mr Matthew Stewart, CEO, City of Canterbury Bankstown PO Box 8, Bankstown NSW 1885

 A well designed, attractive city which preserves the identity and character of local villages.